Wolverhampton Information Network (WIN)

 Supporting people to talk about dying, death and bereavement and to make their end of life wishes known

 Falls Prevention Service

 Visit the Falls Prevention Service section of the Royal Wolverhamton NHS Trust website.

-You may also find this Stay Independent Leaflet useful.
+You may also find this Stay Independent Leaflet (.pdf 212KB) useful.

 Healthy Minds – Wolverhampton

 An NHS psychological therapies service for people who are experiencing common mental health problems such as depression, anxiety and stress.